 An inaugural team comprised of six University of Dayton students took first place in the Collegiate Leadership Competition on April 29.
 UD’s team won the award for overall Southern Ohio Champion and tied with a team from The Ohio State University for the highest “results” score for the day.

-Ashley Brown, Liz Diller, Thomas Kornish, Jordyn Mitchell, Paola Ortiz and Brett Slaughenhaupt competed against teams from OSU and Miami University in what Slaughenhaupt ’18 described as a “leadership Olympics.”
+Ashley Brown, Liz Diller, Thomas Kornish, Jordyn Mitchell, Paola Ortiz, Brett Slaughenhaupt and Ambria Jones competed against teams from OSU and Miami University in what Slaughenhaupt ’18 described as a “leadership Olympics.”
 The goal of the competition is to allow student leaders to sharpen their skills with activities that assist in building their resumes and expanding their professional networks.

 Keri Good, graduate assistant for student leadership programs, served as a coach for the team and helped them prepare for the competition.

-“Coaching the students was like teaching a fun class without the end result being a grade they receive, but a direct application of what they learned through competing,” Good, who is getting her master’s in science education, said.
+“Coaching the students was like teaching a fun class without the end result being a grade they receive, but a direct application of what they learned through competing,” Good, who is getting her master’s of science degree in education, said.

 The UD team prepared with two-hour training sessions that occurred every two weeks.